ShizukaDonaghue/atomic-quiz/README.md

     * When the game is finished, the results are shown to the user, which include the number of correct answers and the final score.
     * Depending on the score, different messages are shown to the user to let them know how well they did in the game.
 * *I would like to be able to quit or restart the game at any point.*
-    * Each section contains the logo which the user can use to quit or restart the game.
+    * Each section contains the logo that the user can use to quit or restart the game.
 The link from the logo takes the user back to the start section.

 ### Resolved Bugs
 #### Name Input Field